xtnded/codextended/README.md

 [ DLL Project ]

 - Run the standalone, which creates the DLL which you can inject.
 (The steps are basically the same)

+[ Linux ] (Unstable) (Less features than Windows version)
+1. Compile the .so

+gcc -I. -m32 -fPIC -c mdll.cpp -o mdll.opp
+gcc -m32 -shared -L/lib32 -o mdll.so  mdll.opp -Os -s -ldl -Wall

+2. Add this to your starting line (Library path may be not needed)

+LD_LIBRARY_PATH=$LD_LIBRARY_PATH:.
+LD_PRELOAD=mdll.so ./cod_lnxded

+3. Run the server like you would normally

 Or you can create a DLL Project
 DLL Project; Compiled with GCC, IDE: Code::Blocks 12.11